MateusFerreiraSilva/testing-cuda/readme.md

 # Summary

 This is a simple project made with the sole purpose of studying development process in [CUDA](https://developer.nvidia.com/cuda-toolkit).
+This project offers a console application that takes two matrices of floating-point numbers and calculates their multiplication.

 ## Requirements